francdomain/StegHub_DevOps-Cloud_Engineering/MERN_WEB_STACK/mern_web_stack_implementation.md

 ```
 ![index.js code](./images/indexjs-file.png)

-__Note:__ The use of port 5000 have been specified to be used in the code.
-This will be required later when we go on the browser.
+__Note:__ Port 5000 have been specified to be used in the code.
+This was required later on the browser.

 __5.__ __Start the server to see if it works.
 Open your terminal in the same directory as your index.js file.
 Run__
 ```bash